Financial-Times/o-video/analytics.md

 }
 ```

-Further, there is a `watched` event which is fired on page `unload`.
-This contains the actual amount of the video watched
+Further, there is a `watched` event which is fired on page `unload`, which contains how much (in seconds) of the
-(in seconds), e.g.
+video was actually watched, e.g.

 ```js
 detail: {